 I don’t want to get into that.
 I’m being a baby now and will stop.
 I only bring all this up to reiterate… race is a thing.
 It is ever-present in so many forms of varying concern, whether we have a black president or one so narcissistic he would rather appear bigoted than apologetic.

 Again, I am confident white supremacism in America is not getting worse if you control for the effects of technology.
 It is easier to organize, disseminate and become visible.
 But maybe some overexposure is good, too.
 If Trump makes White Power feel empowered, I kind of don’t mind knowing who feels that way.

 This might be another unfortunate case of my underestimating as I did during the election, but I just can’t shake this condescending mindset.
 If you’re a Nazi in 2017 America, can you possibly be crushing it in life?

-I just can’t see the dude with the hot girlfriend or getting the D1 scholarship or starting the company or building a 401K or with more friends than he can count joining the Klan.
-I can plainly see that not all white supremacists are tattooed skinheads or hillbilly mouth breathers.
+I just can’t see the dude with the hot girlfriend or getting the D1 scholarship or starting the company or building a 401K joining the Klan.
+I can plainly see not all white supremacists are tattooed skinheads or hillbilly mouth breathers.